KehindeoIyanda/terraform-beginner-bootcamp-2023/README.md

 ## Semantic Versioning :mage:

-This project is going to utilize semantic versioning for it tagging.
+This project is going to utilize semantic versioning. for it tagging.

 (semver.org)[https://semver.org/]